zoom/videosdk-auth-endpoint-sample/README.md

 ### Audio Compatible Mode vs Audio WebRTC Mode

-`audioCompatibleMode` has been replaced with `audioWebRtcMode`, which is deprecated.
+`audioWebRtcMode` replaces `audioCompatibleMode`, which is now deprecated.
 Update your code to use `audioWebRtcMode` going forward.

 ### Example Request